 Transition B0:B1.
 The final byte of Aksv is received from the HDCP Transmitter.
+Ainfo is copied from the port value and takes effect, and the port value is cleared to its default value of zero.

 State B1: Computations.
-In this state, the HDCP Receiver calculates the values Km', Ks', $M_0'$ , and $R_0'$ using the HDCP Receiver's Device Private Keys and the received values of An and Aksv.
-The HDCP Receiver is allowed a maximum time of 100 milliseconds to complete the computations and make $R_0'$ available to the HDCP Transmitter.
-Should the HDCP Transmitter write the Aksv while the HDCP Receiver is in this state (State B1), the HDCP Receiver abandons intermediate results and restarts the computations.
-Also, if the HDCP Receiver's Bcaps bit PROGRAMMABLE\UPDATE is set, then the last value written by the HDCP Transmitter to Irate is made the effective update rate.
+In this state, the HDCP Receiver calculates the values Km', Ks', M_0' , and R_0' using the HDCP Receiver's Device Private Keys and the received values of An and Aksv.
+The HDCP Receiver must complete the computations within 100 milliseconds and make R_0' available to the HDCP Transmitter.

+Transition B1: B1.
+Should the HDCP Transmitter write the Aksv while the HDCP Receiver is in State B1, the HDCP Receiver abandons intermediate results and restarts the computations.
+Ainfo is copied from the port value and takes effect, and the port value is cleared to its default value of zero.